I play games, enjoy the outdoors, explore culinary experiences, and have very eclectic tastes.

-However - Guild Wars 2 personal story line is transparently linear even though you have the illusion of choice.
-The end of the story will be the same no matter what, the journey will barely change for you if you play the same race again.
+However, Guild Wars 2's personal storyline is transparently linear even though you have the illusion of choice.
+The end of the story will be the same no matter what, and the journey will barely change for you if you play the same race again.

 Some elements of the game also seem to suffer from it.
 Voice overs and preset text are always "your chosen order" "the choice you made" "whatever rank you are now" etc. It feels like ugly black stitching on a completely white shirt.

 Replay: The Size of the Game

 GW2 is a large game, which is a good thing.
 You can wander for hours.
 In fact, that is kind of a problem.
 It can literally take hours to walk from one side of the world to the other—and that is what you have to do.
 There are no mounts, but there are speed buffs that last a few seconds for most characters.
 This means that some people have to walk at regular speed for quite a ways.
 The travel system is waypoints, which you can teleport to for a fee.
 This fee can become rather expensive over time, especially if you want to go to a lot of places.